tikicode/ocaml-go/README.md

 --------------------------------

 ### Rules
-- You are to create a simple implementation of Go game in OCaml.
+- create a simple implementation of Go game in OCaml.
 This is the first part of a project.
 The game have two players - white pieces and black pieces.
 The starting state should be an empty board of 16 * 16 that looks like the following

      1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16
  1 [ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ]